bkero/es4/builtins/ReadMe.txt

   * use intrinsic::int(x), intrinsic::uint(x), intrinsic::double(x), intrinsic::decimal(x)
   * reserve native functions for systems-level things (getting system data or deferring to the C library)

+Editing style:

+  * Don't use tabs

+  * Indent 4 spaces

+  * No line longer than 110 characters (not counting linebreak)

+  * Opening brace for package, class on next line, aligned: class Bar extends Foo
+       {

+  * Opening brace for everything else on the same line function foo() {
+       if (fnord > chthulu) {
+       else {

+  * Closing brace always on line by itself:

+       }
+       else {

+  * Semicolons always (helps Emacs figure things out)

+  * Expression functions when natural

+  * Cite the relevant specs for every function

 /*
 	Attempt at modeling ECMA-262 builtin classes using the new ECMA4 language.